nikitaapraj/weather-api/weather-api-docs/weekly-forecast.md

 `updated`: Date and time the forecast was updated.

-`units`: Measurement units for the forecast.
+`units`: Measurement unit system for the forecast.

 `forecastGenerator`: Forecast generator name.